springinwien/The-Fellowship-of-the-Code-2026/artifacts/artifact-2/artifact-2-deciding.md

 The goal of this design is to support quick and clear decision-making in a dangerous situation.

-The Emergency Alert System helps improve communication and coordination between Fellowship members.
+The Emergency Alert helps improve communication and coordination between Fellowship members.
 This is important because the system should help users stay aligned and react to changing situations.

 We focused on one main decision: whether to send an alert or not.
 This makes the feature easy to understand and fits the goal of Phase 2.